zxie/gnumpy/README.rst

 you must include reference to the Gnumpy tech report in your publication.
 For details of the license, see the top of gnumpy.py.

+See also `this presentation <https://twitter.com/xavier_arrufat/status/299810134627086336>` by Xavier Arrufat, introducing numpy at the Python for Data Analysis meetup in Barcelona, 2013.

 Recent changes:

+- 2013-02-22: Bugfixes in max() and log_1_plus_exp() that only affected behavior when no GPU was used.
 - 2012-07-25: Bugfix. gnumpy.dot(x, x), when x is a 1-dimensional array, didn't work but now works.
 - 2011-06-06: gnumpy.dot() now takes arrays of ndim>2.
 - 2011-04-19: Bugfix: several bugs involving zero size arrays were fixed.